BV-BRC/BV-BRC-Docs/docroot/quick_references/services/docking_service.md

 ```

  *  By using the **Select File of SMILES Strings** option.
 Here you may choose an existing
-file of SMILES strings from the workspace, or upload a new file from your computer.
+file of SMILES strings from the workspace or upload a new file from your computer.
 The format
 is the same as the format used in the SMILES text box described above.

 * By using the **Predefined Ligand Libraries** option.
 We offer two ligand libraries.
-The approved compound are a library of compounds approved by at least one of various governing bodies for human use.
+The approved compound library is composed of compounds approved by at least one of various governing bodies for human use.
 There are around two thousand compounds in this library.
 The experimental drug compound library is more robust, with nearly ten thousand compounds.
 The results from the ligand library will link out to [DrugBank Online](https://go.drugbank.com/).
 ## Parameters

 **Output Folder:** The workspace folder where results will be placed.